 For example, we could add a “Bright Contrast” Node between the Environment Texture Node and the Background Node to adjust the brightness and contrast of the HDRI.
 We could do the same with a Hue/Saturation Node or any other node for color correction.

 We can use HDRIs for lighting even if we don’t want to see the HDRI in the background.
 To do so, we have to render with a transparent background.

 We go to the film setting in the Render Properties Panel and check the box for “Transparency.”

 Here’s a full explanation on how to render a transparent background in Blender.

 Also, if you are lookin for a more complete tutorial on lighting in Blender, I have a full lighting manual for Blender that may help.

 Create an HDRI “World Library”

-If you’re interested in setting up a “World Library” full of HDRIs, I have a tutorial on YouTube for how to do it using Blender’s Asset Library.
+If you’re interested in setting up a “World Library” full of HDRIs, it can be done using the Blender Asset Browser.
+I have a tutorial on YouTube for how to do it.

 Get Brandon’s Newsletter

 By submitting, you agree to receive periodic e-mails from me.
 You can unsubscribe at any time.